Zaw Thet leaves Signia Venture Partners to run AI-driven Exer for fitness

 “It has been an awesome seven-plus years working with Zaw as a founding partner at Signia,” said Thompson in a statement.
 “We know what he is capable of, and we’re eager to see how he and the team at Exer apply their mastery of mobile and AI technology and their passion for social good to help people achieve their health and fitness goals.”

-Thet is a serial entrepreneur, the founder and CEO of 4INFO, one of the first and largest mobile advertising platforms in the world.
+Thet is a serial entrepreneur, having also cofounded and served as CEO of 4INFO, one of the first and largest mobile advertising platforms in the world.
 In 2011, Thet was selected as one of 10 entrepreneurs to serve on the United Nations Foundation’s inaugural Global Entrepreneurs Council, where he is now an emeritus member of the board.

-Cook is the founder of Frontier Labs, which was acquired by Exer Labs earlier this year.
-Cook was a founding member of Twitter’s mobile team, where for six years he helped build and perfect the app across every major mobile platform at mass scale.
-Prior to that, Cook served as the founder and CTO of Congress in your Pocket, a mobile platform that provides up-to-date, vital information on members of the United States Congress, the administration, state governors, and state legislatures.
+Cook is the founder of Frontier Labs, which was acquired by Exer Labs earlier this year, and a founding member of Twitter’s mobile team, where for six years he helped build and perfect the app across every major mobile platform at mass scale.
+Prior to that, Cook served as the founder and CTO of Congress in your Pocket, a mobile platform that provides up-to-date, vital information about members of the United States Congress, the administration, state governors, and state legislatures.

 Gehde has a background in kinesiology and fitness.
-The founder of e3 Fitness in Denver and a trainer and mentor for nearly two decades, Clint touts the e3 Program as a breakthrough that has helped dismantle barriers to maintaining an ongoing fitness plan.
+The founder of e3 Fitness in Denver and a trainer and mentor for nearly two decades, he touts the e3 Program as a breakthrough that has helped dismantle barriers to maintaining an ongoing fitness plan.
 His training programs have helped everyone from fitness enthusiasts to professional athletes.

 Exer will introduce its first direct-to-consumer applications and solutions later this summer.
-Thet said he will continue at Signia but will not be making any new investments.
-He said the team there is strong enough to continue investing its fund.
+Thet said he will continue at Signia but will not be making any new investments, adding that the team there is strong enough to continue investing the fund.

 “Given the ubiquity of a camera on smartphones and its ability to watch what you do and give you feedback, we think that AI has become good enough to be a full AI coach for sports, yoga, or general workouts,” Thet said.